satom99/coxir/guides/multiple-clients.md

 ### Configuration

-As shown in the Configuration guide, each client's `token` must be configured per-gateway.
+Each client's `token` must be configured per-gateway as shown in the Configuration guide.

 ### Multiple gateways